 Playing second base, Herzog had a statistically subpar 1917 but led the Giants to another pennant (worst to first in two seasons).
 He hit .250 in the World's Series but made a key error in the pivotal Game 5, allowing the White Sox to tie the game.
 The Giants lost the Series, and McGraw quickly jettisoned the once-again-hated Herzog to Boston in a deal that returned former captain Larry Doyle to New York.
 In 1919 Herzog moved to Chicago, where he finished his career in 1920 amidst controversy.
 He was one of several Cubs suspected of throwing an August game to the Phillies, and though no solid evidence implicated Herzog, he was released along with the others.
 Later Rube Benton accused him of an attempted bribe, another charge that didn't stand up to scrutiny.
 Once waived out of majors, however, Herzog never returned.

-Known as a shrewd businessman who always negotiated more lucrative contracts than other players with similar talents, Herzog signed a record $12,000 minor-league contract in 1920.
-He split the year between Columbus and Louisville but quit playing when the contract was not renewed.
-In 1924 Herzog managed briefly at Newark in the International League, his last job in professional baseball.
+Known as a shrewd businessman who always negotiated more lucrative contracts than other players with similar talents, Herzog signed a record $12,000 minor-league contract.
+He split 1921 between Columbus and Louisville but quit playing when the contract was not renewed.
+In 1924 Herzog managed briefly at Newark in the International League, and he managed Easton in 1925 and 1926.
 He then signed on as baseball coach at the US Naval Academy, and when that post dried up he worked many years for the B&O Railroad.
 Later Herzog worked at a Maryland racetrack.
 Ironically, this man who had prided himself on his negotiating acumen and enjoyed the trappings of wealth during his playing career wound up destitute at the end of his life.
 In the winter of 1953 he was found penniless on the streets of Baltimore, ravaged by tuberculosis.
 Old baseball friends helped him out but he died on September 4, 1953, at the age of 67.